oauthstuff/draft-oauth-par/main.md

   6H4JOlMyfZFl0PCJwkByS0xZFJ2sTo3Gkk488RQohhgt1I0onw
 ```

-Tthe AS needs to take the following steps beyond the processing rules defined in (#request):
+The AS needs to take the following steps beyond the processing rules defined in (#request):

 1. If applicable, the AS decrypts the request object as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.1.
 1. The AS validates the request object signature as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.2.